BIGJRA/BIGJRA.github.io/rejuv.md

     -   Hammer Arm

-The good news is the field doesn’t really do anything for her team in this battle, so if you can exploit Factory Field for your own benefit, go ahead.
-The bad news is her team is particularly good at what it does overall and includes the first crest we must fight: Druddigon’s.
+The good news is the field doesn't really do anything for her team in this battle, so if you can exploit Factory Field for your own benefit, go ahead.
+The bad news is her team is particularly good at what it does overall and includes the first crest we must fight: Druddigon's.
 Crest details are listed in the appendix below.
-You’ll notice that Trick Room is the central strategy she employs here: you can take advantage of that and bring in your own heavy hitting slow team or prevent it from being used.
+You'll notice that Trick Room is the central strategy she employs here: you can take advantage of that and bring in your own heavy hitting slow team or prevent it from being used.
 One strategy is to open with Pokemon immune to the Fake Out from